-Currently I am teaching Visual Art at Semiahmoo Secondary School in Surrey, B.C.
-I teach grades 8 through 12 including International Baccalaureate Art.
+AI recently retired after 21 years teaching Visual Art and Drama at Semiahmoo Secondary School in Surrey, B.C.
+I taught grades 8 through 12 including International Baccalaureate Art.

-My ceramic work is mostly a hobby.
 I graduated from Emily Carr Institute of Art and Design with a major in ceramics.
-After that I did a teaching degree at U.B.C. and I've been teaching Drama and Art ever since so not much time for clay.
-I work on ceramics when I have time, which isn't often.
+After that I did a teaching degree at U.B.C. and I've been teaching Drama and Art ever since.
 I continue to pursue my mask and puppetry work when I have the opportunity and time.
-I have, over the years done much more of that work than ceramics.

 My work as a mask maker has offered me the opportunity to work with many talented performers, teachers and other artists including Donato Sartori in Padua, Italy, who taught me the art of leather mask making.